-Official Certification of Licensure is required from the licensing agency in the state or jurisdiction in which the applicant is currently licensed.
-The certification must have been issued within the six (6) months immediately preceding the application and must indicate the license (and status) history and any disciplinary action taken or complaints pending against the applicant.
-A copy of the applicant's real estate license certificate or pocket identification card is not acceptable.
+An official Certification of Licensure is required from the licensing agency in the state or jurisdiction in which the applicant is currently licensed.
+The certification must have been issued within the six (6) months immediately preceding the NC application and must indicate the license (and status) history and any disciplinary action taken or complaints pending against the applicant.
+We will not accept a copy of the applicant's real estate license certificate, pocket identification card, or screenshots of a regulatory agency website.
 Proof of education is not required.

-NOTE: In order for an applicant to qualify for NC licensure based on option #4, the certification of licensure must show that the applicant still holds the license in the other jurisdiction at the time of application to NC, and that the license in the other jurisdiction was on active status at sometime within the three (3) year period prior to application to NC.
+NOTE: In order for an applicant to qualify for NC licensure based on Option 4, the certification of licensure from that state's licensing agency must show that the applicant still holds the license in the other jurisdiction at the time of application to NC, and that if the license in the other jurisdiction is now on inactive status, it was on active status at some point within the three (3) year period prior to application to NC.
 See Commission Rule 58A .0511.